Waleedmohammed/Hotel_Test/README.md

 ### Installation

 1. Download and install Maven
-2. Download Intellij with Java JDK 17
+2. Download and install Java JDK 17
 3. Clone this Repo
+4. Build Project by running command ``` mvn clean install -Dmaven.test.skip=true  ```

 ## Features

-* This Project built with Java Spring boot Framework
+* This Project built with Java Spring boot Framework which support dependency injection
 * Used Playwright with Page Object Model Design has been used
 * Visualized Reporting - Using allureReport
-* Tests built on Fluent Interface with Method chaining to build tests with Syntactic Sugar Language to achieve Domain Specific Language(DSL)
+* Tests built with the help of Fluent Interface Design Pattern with Method chaining to build tests with Syntactic Sugar Language to achieve Domain Specific Language(DSL)
 * Tests can run with maven profiles option
+* Support Testing for multi-language test cases .
+Just by adding new property file under src/main/resources directory and call it with your chosen maven spring active profile
+* Smart wait for element with the help of Awaitility Library (giving the chance to implement Fluent wait action)

 ## Framework_Structure
 1. src/main/java/hotel/qa/test/core/conf